Waiting for Remus to respond, it felt like my future hung upon his answer. Was I too bold, asking for a honeymoon without a wedding?

-"What are you marking off days for?" she asked with a huge smile.
+"Why are you marking off days?" she asked with a huge smile.

-"Remus and I are going on holiday," I said, grinning like the lovesick fool I was.
+"Remus and I are going on holiday."
+I grinned like the lovesick fool I was.

 "I don't know," I said, "and it doesn't matter, as long as I'm with Remus."